efratlandman1/Timeto/tests/api_authentication_tests_README.md

 # API Tests

-This directory contains automated tests for the TimeTo API endpoints.
+This directory contains automated tests for the Zezman API endpoints.

 ## Test Files